Medical expert of the article

 5 |

-Particular mention should be made of the need to prescribe antibiotics for moderate to severe and severe forms for children under 2 years of age.
+It should be especially noted that antibiotics must be prescribed for moderate and severe forms in children under 2 years of age.

-In conclusion, I would like to emphasize that systemic antibiotic therapy must necessarily be combined with active local treatment conducted by a specialist.
-Only in this case it is possible to avoid the development of complications, recurrent forms or transition to a chronic process.
+In conclusion, I would like to emphasize that systemic antibiotic therapy must necessarily be combined with active local treatment carried out by a specialist.
+Only in this case can the development of complications, recurrent forms or transition to a chronic process be avoided.

 Indications for hospitalization